Saronic Gulf One-Day Trip on 21 July 2017

 The APOLLON HELLAS seen resting in Aegina upon our departure.

-The APOLLON HELLAS seen in Aegina.
+Another view of the APOLLON HELLAS as she is seen in Aegina.

 The APOLLON HELLAS in Aegina.
 Apart from 1998, 2014, 2015 and 2016, this ship has been by the side of the POSIDON HELLAS on the Saronic Gulf every single summer since the latter's entry to service.